morinlab/lymphopedia/papers/ottoGeneticLesionsTRAF32012a.md

 New Tier 1, PMBL Tier 1, 2
 This study, New Tier 2,
 New Tier 2, PMBL Tier 2,
-Other studies, PMBL Tier 1, 74
+All other PMBL studies, PMBL Tier 1, 74
-Other studies, PMBL Tier 2, 82
+All other PMBL studies, PMBL Tier 2, 82
 ```